top of page

 How to change your original Will?

 If you intend to make major changes to your Will, it is advisable to appoint a legal professional.
 Doing so will guide you as to whether a Codicil is appropriate or whether writing a new Will from scratch is the better option.
-Finally, always ensure your executors are aware of any changes you make to your Will.
-Particularly when a Codicil is prepared and is a separate document to your existing Will it is important that it is signed and witnessed by preferably the same witnesses as your actual will.

 To be valid in the United Kingdom, a codicil must meet several requirements.
 These requirements include: